act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 ### Expectation 3

-For value type `URI`, a valid value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).
+For value type `URI` the value matches the [generic URI syntax](https://www.ietf.org/rfc/rfc3986.txt).

 **Note:**
 For value type `URI`, this rule does not require that the destination URI exists.